Triple Component Matrix Factorization: Untangling Global, Local, and Noisy Components: Numerical Experiments

 When it comes to foreground recovery, \name outperforms benchmark algorithms significantly across all metrics.
 The inability of robust PCA to achieve high-quality foreground recovery is likely due to its inability to separate sparse noise from the foreground.
 JIVE and HMF yield high MSE and low PSNR, indicating noisy foreground reconstruction.
 Although heuristic methods, such as RJIVE and RaJIVE, exhibit slight performance improvements over JIVE and HMF, they still fall short of the performance exhibited by \name.
 This comparison underscores \name's remarkable power to identify unique components from sparse noise accurately.

-We also report the runtime of each experiment in Table \ref{tab:videometrics}.
-Compared with heuristic methods to robustly separate the shared and unique components, \name exhibits a slightly longer runtime than RJIVE but significantly outperforms RaJIVE in terms of speed.
+We also report the running time of each experiment in Table \ref{tab:videometrics}.
+Compared with heuristic methods to robustly separate the shared and unique components, \name exhibits a slightly longer running time than RJIVE but significantly outperforms RaJIVE in terms of speed.
 The comparison highlights \name's superior performance with moderate computation demands.
+Although Robust PCA demonstrates a relatively short running time in this instance, larger-scale experiments presented in Appendix~\ref{ap:runtimecomparison} will show that Robust PCA has larger running time scaling as the problem size increases.